The two spans of the Tacoma Narrows Bridge.

 - A thick cement barrier forms a wide pedestrian path.
 But use common sense about safety.
 Babies and young toddlers should be worn in a carrier or put in a stroller, and preschoolers should have a hand to hold.
 Older children should be instructed about safety.

-- Plan to encounter plenty of bikers and joggers — instruct kids to keep right on the path and heed calls of “Biker up!”
+- Plan to encounter plenty of bikers and runners — instruct kids to keep right on the path and heed calls of “Biker up!”

-- For an extra special treat, start with a pre-hike carbo load, as we did, at Pao’s Donut and Coffee Shop (6919 Sixth Ave.), a family-owned shop that’s a local favorite and just a minute or two on foot from the park.
-Bring cash, as credit and debit cards are not accepted (most doughnuts are 95 cents).Google+
+- For an extra-special treat, start with a pre-hike carbo load, as we did, at Pao’s Donut and Coffee Shop (6919 Sixth Ave.), a family-owned shop that’s a beloved local favorite and just a minute or two on foot from the park.
+(Bring cash, as credit and debit cards are not accepted.)